huiguang-liang/hyprland-wiki/pages/Nvidia/_index.md

 ## How to get Hyprland to possibly work on Nvidia
 ### Steps in General
 1. Install the `nvidia-dkms` driver
-2. Add NVIDIA modules to your initramfs
+2. Add NVIDIA modules to your initramfs and regenerate initramfs.
 3. Set a kernel parameter to [enable Direct Rendering Manager on boot](https://wiki.archlinux.org/title/NVIDIA#DRM_kernel_mode_setting).
 #### 1. Installing the `nvidia-dkms` Driver
-a.
 For Arch users, ensure that your kernel headers are installed, and if not, install them as necessary.
 The following command(s) assumes you have `sudo` permissions and are using the `linux` [kernel](https://archlinux.org/packages/?name=linux).
 ```
 $ sudo pacman -S --needed linux-headers
 ```
-b.
 If the headers are successfully installed, then you can install the `nvidia-dkms` driver as follows.
 ```
 $ sudo pacman -S nvidia-dkms
 ```